 The wind and the size of the waves can make the sea come in much further in the winter, so this is very important.
 This is a good site to check – the low tide for the south west coast will be similar to that of Ventnor.

-When you get to the beach you will be rewarded with a fabulous view of one of the wildest and most unspoilt pieces of coastline on the Island.
-In the winter the stream that trickles down the chine becomes a torrent of some strength and you have to get across it to walk to Whale Chine.
-You can jump it but it takes some ingenuity and agility.
+When you get to this glorious Isle of Wight beach, you will be rewarded with a fabulous view of one of the wildest and most unspoilt pieces of coastline on the Island.
+In the winter, the stream that trickles down the chine becomes a torrent of some strength and you have to get across it to walk to Whale Chine.
+You can jump it, but it takes some ingenuity and agility.
 Or you get wet feet.
 I got wet feet.

 Then you walk.
 It's not easy because at this end there are loads of pebbles.
 It's like walking on ball bearings.
-But soon the pebbles get smaller and more manageable.
-I found that walking nearer to the edge of the sea was easier, in the compacted wet sand.
+But soon the pebbles get smaller and more manageable, and I found that walking nearer to the edge of the sea was easier, in the compacted wet sand.

 As you walk the cliffs get steeper and closer to you.
 At first there are sludgy lumps of landslip which flow onto the shore, but as you trudge towards the first piece of headland the cliffs seem to come toward you.
-In places there are rivers of water-logged earth that appear to be moving imperceptably from high above you.
+In places there are rivers of water-logged earth that appear to be moving imperceptibly from high above you.
 Beware – these move very quickly when they do actually move.
-Keep away from the edge of the cliffs in the winter.
-These cliffs fall.
+Keep away from the edge of the cliffs in the winter as they have a tendency to fall.

-And you can find fossils here.
+This Isle of Wight beach is also where you can find fossils.
 Lots of fossilised oysters, which are much larger than those we see nowadays and other shells.
-But also ammonites – this is the very best beach for them in my experience.
+But also, ammonites – this is the very best beach for them in my experience.
 On this walk I was not disappointed as I found a fairly large one embedded in a huge rock right by the bottom of the cliff.